kevin-vasilescu/kevin-vasilescu/README.md

 <div align="center">

   <h1 style="font-size:3rem; margin-bottom:0.5rem;">
-    💫 About Me (Please note that as of September 20, 2025, my LinkedIn account has been temporarily suspended without clear reason.
-This will be resolved within a few days, and I appreciate your understanding in the meantime / September 26th, 2025 LinkedIn support team contacted me to inform that they're actively working on the issue, I appreciate your understanding in the meantime, and I thank you for your patience and kind messages) (Please note that only 4 out of my 150+ completed projects have been publicly uploaded so far, rest are scheduled to be uploaded gradually by the end of 2025)
+    💫 About Me (Please note that only a few out of my 150+ completed projects have been publicly uploaded so far, rest are scheduled to be uploaded gradually by the end of 2025)
   </h1>

 🎓 **Computer Science Student** at **Titu Maiorescu University** (BSc 2027)